Indk0/Rock-Paper-Scissors-Mini-Project/README.md

 # Rock-Paper-Scissors-Mini-Project

+## Overview
 ### This is a checkpoint project I decided to do from Codedex.
-Originally the expected output noted by Codedex was simple, as the show in the image below.
+I have decided to use the try and except function like I did in a previous checkpoint project, which was the Area mini-project, originally the expected output shown by Codedex was simple, see the image below.

 ![Expected output by Codedex for this checkpoint project](./media/readmeimage/Output.png)